gsuquet/ebalanceplusgame/README.md

 - **App.vue**: Main VueJS component and entry point of the application
 - **main.ts**: Main TypeScript file and starting script of the application
 - **index.html** : Index of the SPA containing the root element and the headers
+- **.eslintrc**: ESLint configuration file, it contains the configuration of the ESLint linter
+- **.gitignore**: Git configuration file, it contains the files and folders that should not be pushed to the repository
 - **package.json**: Project configuration file, it contains the dependencies and scripts used in the project
 - **tsconfig.json**: TypeScript configuration file, it contains the configuration of the TypeScript compiler
 - **vite.config.ts**: Vite configuration file, it contains the configuration of the Vite server and the plugins used in the project